martonpaulo/portfolio/README.md

 - [ ] implement a work timeline
 - [ ] improve SEO with metadata from Directus API
 - [ ] integrate Cloudflare Analytics
-- [ ] integrate Google Analytics for all shared links
 - [ ] enhance the design with personal photos

----

 ## 🌟 Inspirations